SK-143381/is578-intro-to-dh/Database Creation/data.md

 DATA DICTIONARY

-Tool Name: Name of the DH Tool being discusses
+Tool Name: Name of the DH Tool being discusses	<br>
-ID: primary identification number of the researcher since there was duplicity Tool Category: category of DH task the tool can do Link to Tool: where one can find and download the tool Abstract Name: Title of the scholarly article where the tool was discovered by the researcher Link to Abstract: Link to the abstract of the scholarly article's abstract
+ID: primary identification number of the researcher since there was duplicity	<br>
+Tool Category: category of DH task the tool can do	<br>
+Link to Tool: where one can find and download the tool  <br>
+Abstract Name: Title of the scholarly article where the tool was discovered by the researcher	<br>
+Link to Abstract: Link to the abstract of the scholarly article's abstract	<br>
-Contributor: Name of the researcher discussing the tool
+Contributor: Name of the researcher discussing the tool	 <br>
-Description: A summary of how and where the tool may be used
+Description: A summary of how and where the tool may be used  <br>
-Experience: whether or not the researcher has any experience with the tool Area of Use: where can the tool be used
+Experience: whether or not the researcher has any experience with the tool	<br>
+Area of Use: where can the tool be used  <br>

 by Sanchita Kamath